 For the JAI or joint account indicator, you can find that on the right side of your ATM card:

 The ATM PIN is the same PIN you use for your ATM card.

 Here are the Destination Banks you can transfer funds to:

 My beloved Metrobank is one of the recipient banks so this really cuts down on my banking chores.
 Hallelujah!

 Enter the account number of your Destination Bank and the amount you want to transfer.
-Once you fill in all the blanks and tap on Submit, you’ll be prompted to enter the One Time Password that will be emailed to your registered email address.
-Enter that and your funds are immediately transferred to your Destination Bank.
+Once you fill in all the blanks and tap Submit, your funds are immediately transferred to your Destination Bank.